Asim-Mulla/ChatRift/README.md

 <https://chatrift.onrender.com>

-A modern, feature-rich real-time chat application with voice and video calling, built with the MERN stack, Socket.IO, Agora RTC, and Zustand for seamless communication.
+A modern, feature-rich real-time chat application with voice and video calling, built with the MERN stack, Socket.IO, Agora RTC, Firebase Cloud Messaging (FCM) for web push notifications and Zustand for seamless communication.

 ## 🛠 Built With